sempercuriosus/sempercuriosus/README.md

 - C#
 - Dotnet Core

-📫 Reach me via email at vespers-garages.0n@icloud.com!
+📫 Reach me via email at vespers-garages.0n@icloud.com (this is an alias but does go to my real email address)!